Hesse: Optics and electronics

 Companies with an international reputation are located outside the Rhine-Main region in Wetzlar.
 There is the center of the optical, electrical and precision engineering industries, Leitz, Leica, Minox, Hensoldt (Zeiss) and Brita with several plants in central Hesse.

 Oculus Optikgeräte manufactures Scheimpflug tomographs for examining the anterior segment of the eye, topographers for measuring the anterior surface of the cornea, tonometers for assessing the biomechanical properties of the cornea, a wide-angle observation system for vitreous body surgery, universal trial goggles for subjective refraction, various perimeters for visual field testing and vision testing devices for testing eyesight.

 Electrical transformers are produced by Hitachi ABB Power Grids in Hanau and Siemens Energy in Frankfurt-am-Main.
 SMA Solar Technology manufactures an inverters for photovoltaic systems.
 Rittal is specialized on electrical enclosure situated in Herborn and Eschenburg.
 Power semiconductors from IXYS in Lampertheim and UV and infrared lamps from Heraeus.

 IT and telecom

-Many IT and telecommunications companies are located in Hesse, many of them in Frankfurt and Darmstadt, like Software AG (Darmstadt), T-Systems (Frankfurt and Darmstadt), Deutsche Telekom (laboratories in Darmstadt), DB Systel (Frankfurt), Lufthansa Systems (Raunheim near Frankfurt) and DE-CIX (Frankfurt).
+Many IT and telecommunications companies are located in Hesse, most of them in Frankfurt and Darmstadt, like Software AG (Darmstadt), T-Systems (Frankfurt and Darmstadt), Deutsche Telekom (laboratories in Darmstadt), DB Systel (Frankfurt), Lufthansa Systems (Raunheim near Frankfurt), DE-CIX (Frankfurt), and BT Group (Frankfurt and Eschborn).